-Located 17km west of the city centre, Kraków Airport is currently the subject of a one billion złoty investment and, as such, will resemble a confounding construction site until late 2015.
-The project will completely renovate and restructure the current passenger terminals, making them three times larger, connecting them to the new 4-star Hilton Garden Inn hotel (now open) and new airport train station (under construction), and better integrate local roadways into the complex.
+Located 17km west of the city centre, Kraków Airport is currently the subject of a one billion złoty investment and will partially resemble a construction site until the end of 2015.
+The project aims to completely renovate, restructure and expand the current passenger terminals, connecting them to the new 4-star Hilton Garden Inn hotel (now open) and new airport train station (open from Sept 1), and better integrate local roadways into the complex.

 All the while, the airport will remain open and authorities have promised not to obstruct its basic operation.
 As it was constructed, the Kraków Airport consisted of two small terminals - creatively referred to as 1 and 2 - with Terminal 2 (for domestic flights) offering little more than a pricey cafe, newsstand and ATM (bankomat); and Terminal 1 (for international flights) featuring a currency exchange, ATMs, a cafe, restaurant and tourist information point (open 09:00 - 19:00).
 Getting through check-in and security should still be relatively speedy, but we're not sure how these other services will be affected by the construction (if at all).
 Note that the entrances to the two terminals are idiotically located at opposite ends of the airport complex (one of the main reasons we presume this whole project is being done); to avoid a long walk around the entire perimeter to get from one to the other, take the free shuttle bus between the two.